-I will get a sticker and Mrs Jones will phone Di (foster carer) when I get to Level 1c.
+I will get a sticker and Mrs Jones will phone Di (foster carer) when I achieve my target.

-To move from a D to a C for Science GCSE.
+To move from a 3 to a 4 for Science GCSE.

 Talk to the learning mentor about my day and plan what coursework I need to do.

 I will listen to the Science Teacher and talk only when I need to discuss the practical work with my Learning Buddy.